wesbarnett/lennardjones/README.md

 ## About

 This program simulates "Lennard-Jonseium".
 It's mainly a tool for learning and study.
 Use at your own risk.
-See `LICENSE` for more details.

 The program is written in C++ and requires [Boost](http://www.boost.org/) libraries and development headers for reading the .ini file, and xdrfile for